atatarinov/github-repo-browser/README.md

 ## Technical decisions

+- All technical decisions were based on the available GitHub API and my own GitHub repos
 - The styles were built using Styled Components
 - Media queries were added at crucial breakpoints to service different screen sizes
 - An alert message was utilized to alert the user on the user actions, such as invalid API key input and possible network issues